juunie-roh/juun/apps/web/lib/cache/README.md

 # Cache Layer

-This directory contains Next.js caching wrappers for database queries.
+This directory contains Next.js caching wrappers for database queries using Next.js 16's `"use cache"` directive.

 ## Why This Layer Exists